Chocolate Chip Cheesecake Bars

 • In a small bowl, add your almond flour, coconut flour, salt, and baking soda, and mix well.

-• In a separate bowl, add your softened butter, egg, brown sugar substitute, and vanilla extract.
+• In a separate bowl, add your softened butter, egg, brown sugar, white sugar, and vanilla extract.
 Using a hand mixer, beat together until combined and smooth.
 Gently fold in your dry ingredients, until combined.
 Fold through your chocolate chips.
 Cover the bowl and refrigerate for 30 minutes.

 • Preheat the oven to 180C/350F.
 Line an 8 x 8-inch baking sheet with parchment paper.
 Transfer 3/4 cup of the cookie dough into the lined pan and press it into place.
 Bake for 20 minutes.

 • While the base layer is baking, prepare your cheesecake filling.
-Beat together the softened cream cheese, with sweetener, and egg, until smooth.
+Beat together the softened cream cheese, sugar, and egg until smooth.

 • After 20 minutes, remove the cookie base from the oven.
 Cover with the cheesecake filling.
 With the remaining 1/4 of the cookie dough mixture, drop pieces of it on top of the cheesecake filling.